Ayokunle89/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 3. Creating a function that gets the length of a prefix substring.
 4. Creating a function that searches a string for any of a set of bytes.
 5. Writing a function that locates a substring.
+6. Writing a function that prints the chessboard.